Damaniel/SLAC/README.md

 ## To be added

-The game is technically playable from beginning to end, but is missing multiple essential features that would make that effectively impossible:
+The game is technically playable from beginning to end, but is still in active development and many features are missing:

 - A hall of fame screen for successful runs
 - Functional shops and museum